-From Bexley North at the western end of the Valley, Wolli Creek travels through a beautiful and unexpected strip of bushland.
-Although some areas still contain many weeds, you can also see remnant rainforest, sandstone cliffs and floodplains.
-Further east, from the weir at Turrella Reserve, the creek becomes brackish and passes through mangrove country to its junction with the Cooks River.
+From Bexley North at the western end of the Wolli Creek Regional Park (WCRP), the Two Valley Trail (TVT) and Wolli creek travel through beautiful, and unexpected bushland.
+Although some areas of the Valley are still strongly weed affected, particularly on the creek flood plain, you can also see remnant rainforest plant species, sandstone gully woodland, impressive sandstone cliffs, heathland, wetlands and floodplains.
+Further east, downstream from the weir and fishway at Turrella Reserve, Wolli creek becomes brackish, and passes by Mangrove and salt marsh plant communities, en route to its junction with the Cooks River.

-There are many places where you can appreciate the beauty of the Wolli Valley.
+There are many places where you can appreciate the beauty of the Wolli Creek Valley.

 Western end of the Regional Park